pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 [Source](https://github.com/pekoto/PrincetonA/blob/master/PrincetonA/src/com/pekoto/algorithms/KmpSubstringMatching.java)

 ### Rabin-Karb
-This is a useful substring matching algorithm because it can be used for several other algorithm problems, such as finding the max subarray of length k, etc.
+This is a useful substring matching algorithm because it can be used for several other algorithm problems, such as finding the max subarray of length k, etc. It can also be extended to check for several patterns at once (e.g., plagiarism checking).

 The idea is:
 1. Take the hash of the pattern you're looking for, say the pattern is length k